Phoenix Forgotten

 Phoenix Forgotten is a 2017 American found footage science fiction horror film directed by Justin Barber in his directorial debut, and written by Barber and T. S. Nowlin.
 The film is also produced by Nowlin, alongside Ridley Scott, Wes Ball, Courtney Solomon and Mark Canton.

 Originally advertised as Phoenix, the film tells the story of the disappearance of three teenagers who set out to find the source of the widely reported 1997 UFO phenomenon known as the "Phoenix Lights".
 It was released on April 21, 2017, to mixed reviews, with many critics unfavorably comparing it to The Blair Witch Project.

 Plot

 Sophie Bishop and her boyfriend Dan visit Sophie's parents in Phoenix, Arizona on the 20th anniversary of her older brother Josh's disappearance.
-On March 13, 1997, the family witnesses the Phoenix Lights during Sophie's 6th birthday party, with Josh recording the incident.
-Several strange lights appear in a "V" formation over the city before disappearing, followed closely by fighter jets.
-Josh becomes convinced they have witnessed UFOs, though others remain skeptical.
-Hoping to find answers to her brother's fate, Sophie begins reviewing all of Josh's saved videotapes.
+On March 13, 1997, during Sophie's sixth birthday party, the family witnesses the Phoenix Lights, which Josh records.
+Several lights appear in a "V" formation before disappearing, followed by fighter jets.
+Josh becomes convinced they are UFOs and later investigates with his friends Ashley and Mark.
+Two astronomers suggest the lights were flares dropped by jets from Luke Air Force Base, but Josh and Ashley remain unconvinced.

-In the tapes, Josh begins investigating the Phoenix Lights with the help of his friends Ashley and Mark.
-Ashley and Josh interview two astronomers, who theorize that the lights were flares dropped by jets from the nearby Luke Air Force Base.
-However, Ashley and Josh remain unconvinced.
-Several days later, more mysterious lights appear over Mesa.
-Hoping to capture the lights on film and in better quality, Josh and Mark drive to Mesa.
-Upon arrival, the pair climb a hill on the outskirts of the town, before noticing a spotlight in the distance facing skyward.
-Curious, they hike toward the spotlight, where they find a gathering of Sheriff's Deputies and mysterious men.
-Josh notices the cars belonging to the men have no license plates.
-The pair are spotted by the men, forcing them to flee.
-The next day, Josh plots the apparent course of the lights, determining they will soon appear over an isolated area of the desert.
-In the present day, Sophie continues to interview multiple parties regarding the trio's disappearance.
-Only the group's abandoned car and a camera with a single tape was discovered.
-Sophie views the recovered tape, showing the beginning of the group's journey to find the lights and discovering a charred animal corpse.